-More than 900 pieces of Army Prepositioned Stocks-2 equipment from the 405th Army Field Support Brigade was issued to U.S. Army National Guard Soldiers at a forward Equipment Configuration and Hand-off Area (ECHA) in Pabradė, Lithuania, during DEFENDER-Europe 22.
+More than 900 pieces of Army Prepositioned Stocks-2 equipment from the 405th Army Field Support Brigade was issued to U.S. Army National Guard Soldiers at a forward Equipment Configuration and Hand-off Area (ECHA) in Pabrade, Lithuania, during DEFENDER-Europe 22.
 All of the equipment was drawn from the APS-2 worksite in Dülmen, Germany, and transported to Lithuania for the exercise.
 (U.S. Army photo by Cameron Porter)

-The 405th Army Field Support Brigade (AFSB) operationalizes AMC capabilities and delivers anticipatory readiness within the U.S. Army Europe and Africa (USAREUR-AF) area of responsibility, at the tactical point of need.
+The 405th Army Field Support Brigade (AFSB)

+operationalizes AMC capabilities and delivers anticipatory readiness within the U.S. Army Europe and Africa (USAREUR-AF) area of responsibility at the tactical point of need.

 The 405th AFSB is assigned to ASC and under the operational control of USAREUR-AF.
-The brigade provides materiel enterprise support to U.S. forces throughout Europe and Africa by synchronizing the infusion of acquisition, logistics and technology into USAREUR-AF units and integrating AMC capabilities and enablers to deliver readiness to USAREUR-AF, maintaining Army Prepositioned Stock (APS) and executing world-class Logistics Readiness Center (LRC) operations.
+The brigade provides materiel enterprise support throughout Europe and Africa by synchronizing the infusing acquisition, logistics and technology into USAREUR-AF units and integrating AMC capabilities and enablers to deliver readiness to USAREUR-AF, maintaining Army Prepositioned Stocks (APS) and executing world-class Logistics Readiness Center (LRC) operations.

-The 405th AFSB consists of four Army Field Support Battalions (AFSBn) and seven LRCs.
+TThe 405th AFSB consists of four Army Field Support Battalions (AFSBn) and eight LRCs.
 The AFSBns provide mission command of APS storage locations and general support in Europe to assigned and rotational forces.
 The LRCs execute installation logistics operations in support of Installation Management Command.
-The 405th AFSB provides this support throughout the USAREUR-AF area of operation.
-The 405th AFSB is responsible for APS equipment sets at various European locations to be utilized as directed in support of NATO operations.